Rockies OF's dad with ALS sees his son play at home in Texas - WHIZ News

 His dad, Jim, is now getting to watch his son as a big leaguer in their hometown team’s new stadium that otherwise is closed to fans because of the coronavirus pandemic.

-The 26-year-old outfielder’s parents and his fiancé were there Tuesday night when the Rockies played in an exhibition game Tuesday night.
+The 26-year-old outfielder’s parents and his fiance were there when the Rockies played in an exhibition game Tuesday night.
 They are also scheduled to attend another exhibition game Wednesday night, and be there for the regular season opener between the two teams Friday, which will be Hilliard’s first opening day game in the big leagues.

 Hilliard homered in his first big league debut last August, and hit .273 with seven homers and 13 RBIs in 27 games over the final month of the season.